Antonio Gates

-Antonio Ethan Gates Sr. (born June 18, 1980) is an American former professional football player who was a tight end for the San Diego / Los Angeles Chargers during his entire career in the National Football League (NFL).
-He was named to the Pro Bowl eight times and was a five-time All-Pro selection.
-He retired on January 14, 2020, after 16 years with the Chargers.
+Antonio Ethan Gates Jr. (born June 18, 1980) is an American former professional football player who spent his entire 16-year career as a tight end for the San Diego / Los Angeles Chargers of the National Football League (NFL) from 2003 to 2018.
+He was named to the Pro Bowl eight times and was a six-time All-Pro selection.
+Gates was inducted to the Pro Football Hall of Fame in 2025.

-Gates was signed as an undrafted free agent in 2003 after playing college basketball for Kent State University.
-He attended college at Kent State his junior and senior years after brief stints at Michigan State University and Eastern Michigan University.
-He is the Chargers' career leader in receptions, receiving yards, and receiving touchdowns.
+Gates was signed as an undrafted free agent in 2003 after playing college basketball for the Kent State Golden Flashes.
+He attended college at Kent State University in his junior and senior years after brief stints at Michigan State University and Eastern Michigan University.
+He is the Chargers' career leader in receiving yards and receiving touchdowns.
 In 2015, he became the second tight end and ninth player overall to record 100 career touchdown receptions.
 He ranks seventh in career touchdown receptions, with 116, and leads all tight ends in NFL history.
+He was the first player to be inducted to the Pro Football Hall of Fame without playing college football.
 Gates is considered one of the best tight ends and undrafted free agents in NFL history.

-Early years
+Early life

-Gates was born in Detroit, where he played high school football at Central High School.
+Antonio Ethan Gates Jr. was born on June 18, 1980, in Detroit, Michigan.
+He wore a size 12 shoe by sixth grade and stood 6 ft 3 in entering high school.
+Gates played high school football and basketball at Central High School.
+As a freshman, he led their basketball team in scoring.